fommil/fpmortals/manuscript/wip.md

 program in the first place and avoided `Free`.
 So why did we put ourselves through all this pain?
 Let's see some reasons why `Free` might be useful.

-A> A compiler plugin that automatically produces the `scalaz.Free` boilerplate A> would be a great contribution to the ecosystem!
-Not only is it painful to write A> the boilerplate, but there is the potential for a typo to ruin our day: if two A> members of the algebra have the same type signature, we might not notice.
+A> Sorry.
+A>
+A> There is really no other way to say this... `Free` is not particularly useful.
+A> It is fair to say that its best contribution is the implementation of A> `Trampoline`, and to serve as an example to describe programs as data A> structures.
+A>
+A> Unfortunately it was trendy, circa 2015, to write all FP programs in terms of A> `Free`.
+Scala developers used to think the Cake pattern was good, and look how A> that turned out.
+A>
+A> Everything that follows is really scraping the barrel.
+A>
+A> Sorry, again.

 #### Testing: Mocks and Stubs